newrelic/nr1-pathpoint/README.md

 # Pathpoint

-##NEW RELIC STAFF: For a working e-commerce example compatible with Demotron use [this one](examples/nr-demotron-order-processing.json)
+## NEW RELIC STAFF: For a working e-commerce config example compatible with Demotron use [this one](examples/nr-demotron-order-processing.json)

 ![UI Overview](screenshots/main-ui.png)